bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

 Configurations of Web Service Clients are stored in new locations.
 During development, the project's Web Service Clients are now stored in the :ref:`webservice-clients.yaml <webservice-clients-configuration>` file.
-On the
-|ivy-engine|, configurations of Web Service Clients have been moved from the System Database to the
-application's :ref:`app-yaml` file.
+On the Axon Ivy Engine, configurations of Web Service Clients have been moved from the System Database to the application's :ref:`app-yaml` file.
 Furthermore, System Database and project migrations converts from the old to the new format automatically.